Become a Baltic Worlds contributor

 1. Send in your text, which should not exceed 8,000 words or 45,000 characters.
 Abstracts and keywords are not published in the printed version, but published in the fulltext pdf on the web site.
 Graphs and tables are published only in exceptional cases in the printed version.
 Indicate the title only on the first page of the article.

 2. Indicate the title of the article, name(s) of the author(s), and the address to which the editorial staff should send correspondence on a separate page.
 The Editorial Board sends each article to two anonymous, independent reviewers for independent assessment, and the author’s name should not appear in the version sent to these reviewers.

 3. Give a brief description of yourself separately, with title, subject area, and any work and/or activities that might be of relevance.

 Please, you are welcome to send your article, author information, and contact information as an attachment to email@example.com or directly to the editor: ninna.morner (a) sh.se

 The journal is published quarterly.
 For editorial assessment and peer-review at least three months are normally needed.

 Issue 1 appeared in the end of April.
 Available open access.

-Issue 2-3 appears in the end of September.
+Issue 2-3 appeared in the end of September.
 Special Issue: Theme Russian Culture & Modernization.
 Guest Editor: Sanna Turoma, Aleksanteri Institute, Helsinki.

 Issue 1 appears in March.
 Special Issue: Gender and Post-Soviet Discourses.
 Guest Editors; Lludmila Voronov, Ekaterina Kalinina and Ulrika Dahl, CBEES, Södertörn University, and an additionally Guest Section on Solidarity in cooperation with Ludger Hagedorn and Marcia Cavalcante.